yelypk/Computational-thinking/README.md

 # practice
-my solvings from the University and sites
+my solvings from the University and online platforms